-Originally on this day I was planning to Redhill for my second Isthmian League match in 2 days.
+Originally on this day, I was planning to Redhill for my second Isthmian League match in 2 days.
 But I wasn't too keen on braving the M25 and fancied leaving home a bit later so I looked for something closer to home.
-I looked on the Hellenic League site to see if either of the Reading clubs (Reading Town or Highmoor IBIS) were at home as they were amongst the closest to me.
+I looked at the Hellenic League site to see if either of the Reading clubs (Reading Town or Highmoor IBIS) were at home as they were amongst the closest to me.
 They weren't but Bracknell Town, a ground I had also not seen a game at were at home in a Hellenic League Cup game against Henley Town.

 I spent the day on my day off and actually had a good nights sleep.
 I felt quite jaded but alert enough. probably as I drink shed loads or diet Irn-Bru and that usually keeps me up at night.
 But I'd not had any for a couple of days, and was hoping to get another decent nights sleep before work tomorrow.
 I spent the first part of the day after getting up catching up on some of last night's TV that I had missed.
 I then walked down the post office to send a parcel and came back and did some of my blog.

 During the afternoon I had tweeted the club asking if they were doing a programme and how much it was to get in.
-They replied pretty quickly and even though I thought £6 was about a quid too much for a small cup like this, I still decided to take the plunge and go.
-After a bit of dinner I left just after 6.30, arriving around 45 minutes later after a journey with minimal delay.
-One annoying thing is that the 3 way cigarette adaptor for my car stopped working, so I had to have the phone wire stretched as it is far too short for using the phone as a Sat Nav.
+They replied pretty quickly and even though I thought £6 was a quid too much for a small cup like this, I still decided to take the plunge and go.
+After a bit of dinner, I left just after 6.30, arriving around 45 minutes later after a journey with minimal delay.
+One annoying thing is that the 3-way cigarette adaptor for my car stopped working, so I had to have the phone wire stretched as it is far too short for using the phone as a Sat Nav.
 I made a note to order one ASAP as I need it for my trip away next week.

 I paid my entry and got a programme.
-With around 20 minutes to go to kick off at that point I was going to write some of my blog on my iPad, but it was then that I realised that I'd left it at home.
-So I looked at the programme instead, and it was worthy of it's 'award winning' status.
+With around 20 minutes to go to kick off at that point, I was going to write some of my blog on my iPad, but it was then that I realised that I'd left it at home.
+So I looked at the programme instead, and it was worthy of it's 'award-winning' status.
 There were plenty of stats in it and also some interesting articles - one that especially interested me was about Harry Redknapp and his dodgy foreign signings at West Ham.
 The most famous being Marco Boogers who was sent off for an awful tackle on Gary Neville in only his second match.
-He was reported to be living in a caravan in Holland, however this was untrue as the reporter that broke the story had misheard the West Ham official, and therefore an incorrect story had been printed in The Sun.
+He was reported to be living in a caravan in Holland, however, this was untrue as the reporter that broke the story had misheard the West Ham official, and therefore an incorrect story had been printed in The Sun.

 After walking around the ground and taking some pictures, I settled down for the game.
 Bracknell were quick out of the blocks.
-They made all the early running but then Henley started to come back in to it.
+They made all the early running but then Henley started to come back into it.
 On 13 minutes the home side took the lead, Sam Barratt finishing from close range after a good through ball.
 That was how it was at half time with the home side well on top, so I went to get a Bovril to warm up and the person who runs the club's Twitter account came after and said hello after he recognised the Wycombe badge on my coat.

 The second half produced a lot more goals, all for the home side.
 Shane Cooper-Clark got Bracknell's second on 75 minutes with slotted it past the keeper from the edge of the area.
 Sam Barratt got his second on 80 minutes when he came in down the right wing, cut inside and finished from a tight angle.
-Barratt completed his hat trick with the last kick of the game after he converted a penalty awarded for a foul in the box.
+Barratt completed his hat-trick with the last kick of the game after he converted a penalty awarded for a foul in the box.